bhavya2-testing/90DaysOfDevOps/2026/day-07/day-07-linux-fs-and-scenarios.md

 ```bash
 ss -tulnp | grep 80
 ```
-> If another process already holds port 80, nginx cannot bind to it and fails to start.
+> If another process already holds port 80, docker cannot bind to it and fails to start.
 This command shows every listening port and which process owns it.

 ### Step 5 — Start service and watch live